Broncos de Caracas

-Broncos de Caracas is a Venezuelan professional basketball team.
+Broncos de Caracas are a professional basketball team, located in Caracas, Venezuela.
+They compete in the Liga Profesional de Baloncesto, the highest tier of professional basketball in Venezuela.

 In May 2021, the Broncos defeated Trotamundos B.B.C.
 75-71 (35-41) at the start of the semifinals of the Liga Profesional de Baloncesto.
 A double by Luis Julio with 67 seconds left tied the score at 71.
 Two free throws by Garly Sojo and two by Michael Rudas sealed the game.
 The Broncos' leading scorer was Sojo with 15 points, six rebounds and three assists, followed by Héctor Díaz with 13 baskets and Julio with 10.

 In the fifth and final game of the league's semifinals, the Broncos ceded to Trotamundos 86-59 (44-29).
 A noteworthy occurrence was that Broncos Caracas started the game with a 10-0 run.